chrisking/personalens/docs/GettingStartedCloud9.md

 After adding them, click `Save`

+## Configuring IAM

+You will need an IAM access key in order to communicate with the AWS services inside your Cloud9 environment.
+Follow the instructions [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) to generate a key for your account if you do not have one.
+Note the values as you will use them when you are working on the Cloud9 environment.

 You may now close your tab and go back to the Cloud9 IDE window.
 You have enabled access for your computer.

 If you change locations and subsequently IP addresses you can always go back to this page and update the rules with your new